 Your shopping cart is empty.

 I started doing Abstract art just a few years ago.
 I have been a painter most of my life, taking some time off to raise a family.
-I combined photography and painting, combining my two passions: photography and painting.
+I combined photography and painting, combining my two passions!

 I liked to paint portrait and figure paintings, but put it aside as I was raising my family.
 I decided to go back to school just to get in the loop again and relearn what I had lost.
 I took many workshops and experimented with many different mediums and techniques.
 I kept doing the photography while going to workshops at night.